 Orange City Utilities Department will be conducting our annual hydrant flushing and testing program.
 During this time, Utility crews will be flushing all hydrants on the City of Orange City’s Water Distribution System.
 Water users may experience reduced water pressure and/or discoloration.
 While your water will be safe for consumption, should you notice any discoloration of your water, we recommend that you run your household faucets (starting with your outside spigot) for several minutes.
 This should help clear up any discoloration and result in the water running clear.

-The City will continue to perform fire hydrant maintenance throughout the year.
+The City will perform fire hydrant maintenance October 22nd through 26th 2018

 How will I know when my area is being flushed?

 - You will see a sign such as this one (flushing sign) in your area.

 - Or you may receive a letter.

 Why are hydrants flushed?